This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Beyond immediate satisfaction, the positive effects of sugar on health are very few.

-Eating too much sugar can affect the brain and body, including increased risk of cavities, weight gain, cognitive decline, and disease.
+Eating too much sugar can affect the brain and body, including an increased risk of cavities, weight gain, cognitive decline, and contracting diseases.

-Its negative impact is a complex interplay of hormonal, metabolic, and immunological processes that can seriously threaten human health.
+Its negative impact is a complex interaction of hormonal, metabolic and immunological processes that can seriously threaten human health.

 And its harmful effects can be immediate:

-• Reduces the output of white blood cells and increases inflammatory markers.
+• Reduces white blood cell performance and increases inflammatory markers.

-In fact, obese people have fewer white blood cells with a reduced ability to fight infection.
+In fact, obese people have fewer white blood cells with a reduced ability to fight infections.
 That impact can be cumulative and far-reaching.

-• Many foods that are high in refined sugar are low in nutrients and because of this deficiency can increase the risk of infections.
+• Many foods that are rich in refined sugar are low in nutrients and because of that deficiency can increase the risk of infections.

-Sugary processed foods can also deplete nutrients from other foods, and for this reason, the body needs to deplete its stores of vitamins and minerals essential for the functioning of the immune system.
+Sugary processed foods can also deplete the nutrients of other foods and, for this reason, the body needs to deplete its reserves of vitamins and minerals essential for the functioning of the immune system.

-What you eat can determine whether or not you get sick.
+What you eat can determine whether you get sick or not.

 We all have trillions of tiny bacterial cells living in our intestines, which help break down food, absorb nutrients, and keep out toxins.

 It turns out that these cells thrive on what we feed them.
-So when we give them too many chemical additives and saturated trans fats, we really affect the whole ecosystem.
+So when we give them too many chemical additives and saturated trans fats, we really affect the entire ecosystem.

 This is how processed food affects the body:

-• As it causes the growth of the wrong bacteria and yeast, our immune function is compromised and we are unable to fight off the cold or flu like we should.
+• Because it causes the wrong bacteria and yeast to grow, our immune function is compromised and we can't fight off the cold or flu like we should.

 • The immune system activates the inflammatory response in an effort to protect our cells and tissues.